 On a few summer weekends, the number of tents scattered around Rabbit Lake climbs to a dozen or so.
 For pure solitude and an equally gorgeous setting, head on over to McHugh Lake before setting up your tent.

-Contrary to information that remains on some websites (including one outdated page on the Chugach State Park website), none of the trails accessing this peak crosses private land.
+Contrary to information that remains on some websites, none of the trails accessing this peak crosses private land without authorization.
 Access issues from the Rabbit Creek Trailhead were fully resolved in the summer of 2007.

 Ben's winter route illustration